 Energy Drinks: 40 to 250 mg of caffeine per eight ounce serving

-How Much Caffeine Can You Safely Consume Each Day?
+How Much Caffeine Should You Have a Day?

 Rather than deferring to broad guidelines that apply to everyone, Moreno explains that the amount of caffeine you take in each day should really depend on your individual tolerance and metabolism.
 If you’re feeling anxious or having trouble sleeping after consuming coffee, it may be wise to cut back a bit, whereas others can consume higher amounts of caffeine without problems.
 If you do decide to cut back, be sure to do so gradually to avoid headaches and other withdrawal symptoms.
 It’s also a good idea to speak with a physician if you have any questions or concerns about caffeine intake.

 Green tea may be a good alternative for people who are looking for a drink with a lower dose of caffeine per serving, Kimszal says.
+"Based on current research, everyone, including pregnant women, should not consume more than 300 mg of caffeine daily," adds Syn.
 But as mentioned, caffeine tolerance varies from person to person, and caffeine content varies from beverage to beverage, so the ideal source of caffeine won’t be the same for every individual.

 While caffeine definitely provides a boost of energy, it shouldn’t be the only thing you rely on it to keep you going throughout the day, nutritionists say.
 As you reach for caffeine throughout the day, remind yourself that food can be an equally good (or better) source of energy than caffeinated drinks.